BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Interestingly, critical thinking and intelligence do not necessarily prevent one from falling into this rabbit hole.
 As described above, these attributes can sometimes drive narcissits deeper into exploring and accepting these alternate realities---the problem is a lack of reflection.
 The quest for understanding and the allure of uncovering hidden knowledge can be so compelling that even the most critical and intelligent minds are susceptible to these alternate explanations.
-Take the following speech performed by the actor James Caviezel at the end of *Sound of Freedom*, a conspitorial movie about child trafficking:
+Take the following speech performed by the actor James Caviezel (an actor I once admired for his role in *The Thin Red Line*) at the end of *Sound of Freedom*, a conspitorial movie about child trafficking:

 >While watching this movie, I guess some of you were feeling sad, maybe overwhelmed, or even feel a sense of fear, which is understandable.
 But living in **fear** isn't how we solve this problem.
 It's living in **hope**.
 It's **believing that we can make a difference** because we can.
 >I want to make one thing clear: this movie you just watched isn't about me or Tim Ballard.